 Caloric content: Figs, dates, apricots, prunes, bananas and other dried fruits contain an average of 300 calories per 100 g

-Virtues: Even if, while drying, they have lost their vitamin C, the dried fruits are real concentrates of nutrients, minerals and trace elements.
+Benefits: Even if, while drying, they have lost their vitamin C, the dried fruits are really concentrates of nutrients, minerals and trace elements.
 As for their high fiber content, they make them great allies of good transit and help fight against cholesterol.

 The right mix: Rich in sugar, better not empty the package at once.
 But you can easily opt for 7 or 8 dates (or prunes or apricots …) for a snack, for example.